vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 proportional controller will be called periodically.
 If no pwm interval is defined, it will set the state of "heater" from 0 to "difference" value.
 Else, it will turn off and on the heater proportionally.

+#### sensor filter:
+An unscneted kalman filter is present to smoothen the temperature readings in case of of irregular updates.
+This could be the case for battery operated temperature sensors such as zigbee devices.
+This can be usefull in case of PID controller where derivative is controlled (speed of temperature change).
+The filter intesity is defined by a factor between 0 to 5 (integer).
+0 = no filter
+5 = max smoothing

 #### PID controller:
 https://en.wikipedia.org/wiki/PID_controller